AsterW/2017A2CS/Pre-Release Questions/Pre-release materials.md

 ```

 ### task 1.4
-Under the condition `Salary > 50` is `FALSE`, add a condition `Salary > 70`.
-Under this new condition, add an operation called "Assign Consultant".
+Under the condition `Salary > 50` is `FALSE`, add a condition `Salary > 70` (with a selection sign on the corner).
+If TRUE, add an operation called "Assign Consultant"; if FALSE, go to selection

 ### task 1.5
 Add under line 9: